 You can call home from Mombasa on your own mobile phone.
 If you call a lot and wish to save money, it may be worth buying local SIM cards and pre-paid cards.
 Please note that your phone SIM must not be locked.
 You can remove the SIM card lock from your mobile phone by contacting the phone company where you purchased the phone.

 There are mosquito nets in the rooms, but it is a good idea to bring mosquito spray, such as AUTAN and antipruritic agents with you from home.

 In Mombasa, it is customary to tip guides, waiters and other service personnel.

 Tips are therefore expected, but it is, of course, up to you how much you wish to pay.

 Give your tips personally and always have a little change in your pocket for tipping.

 As a rule of thumb, you can reckon on the following:

-- 1 USD for luggage which the porter carries for you
+- 2 USD / approximately £1 for the porter who carries your baggage

 - 10% in bars and restaurants

-- 1 USD a day for the maid
+- 2 USD / approximately £1 per day for the maid